 The answers provide a valuable snapshot of a firm’s cyber resilience capability and highlight areas for development.

-We’ve also created a broader operational resilience self-assessment questionnaire to help firms, as well as us, understand their operational resilience capabilities, including their cyber capabilities.
+The FCA has also created a broader operational resilience self-assessment questionnaire called ORQUEST to help firms, as well as us, understand their operational resilience capabilities, including their cyber capabilities.